Last Updated on

 As earlier mentioned, a ventilator helps patients who are experiencing some form of respiratory trauma that prevents them from breathing properly or from breathing at all.
 In the case of COVID-19, the coronavirus responsible for the disease enters the body through mucus membranes in the eyes, nose, and throat.

-The virus, being a much smaller micro-organism than a cell, penetrates the cell wall and begins to replicate.
+Being a much smaller micro-organism than a cell, the virus penetrates the cell wall and begins to replicate.
 This way, it takes over the victim’s respiratory system and causes severe damage in some cases.
-Patient x-rays have shown significant deterioration in lung tissue as a result of viral pneumonia contracted on account of the coronavirus.
+Patient x-rays have shown significant deterioration in lung tissue due to viral pneumonia contracted on account of the coronavirus.

 Negative pressure ventilators cause the chest to expand and contract, and they suck air into the lungs.
 There are two types of these ventilators; Iron Lung and Chest Cuirass.
 Both use similar principles, but the Cuirass is more modern and smaller than the Iron Lung ventilator.

 The Most Important Ventilators for COVID-19 patients.
 Here is The Top 10 Ventilators Equipment.

 This section will review a list of 10 ventilators that can be of great help to COVID-19 victims.